Duration: 8 weeks (10.21.21-12.16.21)

 Next, we conducted semi-structured exploratory interviews with 12 interviewees ages 20-27.
 We began by collecting background information such as their age, location, and occupation.

-Then, we moved into questions about their current Instagram usage such as, daily habits, feelings towards Instagram, and their other social media usage.
+Then, we moved into questions about their current Instagram usage such as daily habits, feelings towards Instagram, and their other social media usage.

 Once we were able to visualize these trends, we created an affinity map that allowed us to view our findings in a new way that allowed us to find new trends.
 For example, we found that two popular uses for Instagram are 1) as a boredom killer and 2) to preserve memories.
-Combining these findings contributed to our idea of using Instagram as a platform to encourage users to make these memories by doing activities in real life (IRL) that could potentially be suggested by (and later posted on) the app.

 The following highlights from our user interviews demonstrate the importance of Instagram for social inclusion, preserving memories, and discovering new things, as well as the importance of taking breaks from the app.